henry2004y/Ganymede/menu2.md

 The Dungey-cycle like global flow pattern should be: plasma flow is brought into the magnetosphere mainly through reconnection on the upstream side and in turn convects over the polar cap into the downstream region.
 Then it is expected to partially return toward the moon and upstream at low latitude ($z=0$ cut).

-## Ideal MHD with Non-Conducting Surface, 2014
+## Ideal MHD with Non-Conducting Surface

 [Duling+, 2014][Duling+2014]